junningms/MSDN_Partnercenter/PartnercenterTest/Welcome.md

 ## Welcome

-This is the first page for Partnercenter test
+This is the first page for Partnercenter test; URL to this page is under path: library/windows/hardware